 Skunk breeders can sometimes be found locally, although you may need to go a little farther away to find a good reputable breeder of pet skunks.
 You can check your local paper or even an agriculture-based newspaper in your area.
 Occasionally, depending on where you live, skunks can be found in pet stores.
 A breeder who breeds skunks as pets is the best choice, as long as the skunks are raised under good conditions and socialized well as kits.
 In many cases, the selling of skunks for pets is just a sideline for fur farms.
 This may be your only option, and you simply need to be educated and aware and evaluate any breeder or pet store by several criteria.

 When looking for a breeder, some patience is required.
 Skunks are seasonal breeders, and kits are usually only available in June-July.
 Many breeders have a waiting list and you may need to contact them a year or more ahead of time to get a kit.

-When you are choosing a breeder, the best option is to visit the breeder in person, as this is really the best way to get a sense of how the breeder raises their animals.
-The skunks should kept in clean conditions, which you should be able to assess by observation and odor.
-Do not be concerned, however, if you are not allowed to see the breeding animals, as many conscientious breeders will not allow visitors access to breeding animals (to protect the breeding animals from stress and any diseases that can be carried in on clothing etc.).
+When you are choosing a breeder, the best option is to visit the breeder in person, as this is the best way to get a sense of how the breeder raises their animals.
+The skunks should be kept in clean conditions, which you should be able to assess by observation and odor.
+Do not be concerned if you are not allowed to see the breeding animals, as many conscientious breeders will not allow visitors access to breeding animals.
 Ask to see the breeder's documentation (licensing, inspection reports).
 Ask if there have been any disease outbreaks, especially distemper.

 How to Choose Your Skunk